Farm History

 The current owners of Lee Turkey Farm are Ronny and Janet Lee.
 The farm was first purchased by Ronny’s great-great-great-grandfather, Clement Updike, in 1868.
 The original farmhouse, where the owners still reside, was constructed by Aaron Forman in 1802.
 The property was passed through several hands until Clement bought the property, and it has been passed down through the generations.

-In the 1960s, small stores and butcher shops began to be replaced by supermarkets that had their own meat suppliers, so we cut back on the number of turkeys raised and did all the processing ourselves, selling directly to the customers.
+In the 1960s, small stores and butcher shops began to be replaced by supermarkets that had their own meat suppliers, so we cut back on the number of turkeys raised and did ALL the processing ourselves, selling directly to the customers.

 During this same time, we were also selling apples and other produce through the local auction market, but it became very corrupt.
 Bidders would get together before the auction and agree to bid on a certain price and then split the load afterwards.
 Richard read about a farmer in Michigan who was doing pick your own cherries, so in 1964 Richard and Ruth decided to try it with apples and strawberries.
 Thus Lee Turkey Farm became the first Pick Your Own farm in New Jersey.
 It was so successful that we expanded it to include peaches, sweet corn, and all the other produce we grew on the farm at the time.